Top Thrill 2

 Top Thrill 2 is a launched roller coaster located at Cedar Point in Sandusky, Ohio, United States.
 The ride originally opened as Top Thrill Dragster in 2003, becoming the tallest and fastest roller coaster in the world, as well as the first ever strata coaster.
 The original was an Accelerator Coaster model from Intamin designed by Werner Stengel, featuring a height of 420 ft and a drop distance of 400 ft.
 It could accelerate from 0 to 120 mph in 3.8 seconds and was themed to Top Fuel drag racing, with a launch track designed to resemble a dragstrip.
 Although its height and speed records were surpassed by Kingda Ka at Six Flags Great Adventure in 2005, the ride consistently ranked as one of the world's top steel coasters.

-Following a serious incident on August 15, 2021, in which a guest was struck by a metal object that detached from the ride while they were standing in line, Top Thrill Dragster was indefinitely closed by Cedar Point pending an investigation and assessment of the ride's future.
-In 2023, the park announced that Italian ride manufacturer Zamperla would be redesigning the roller coaster.
-The updated version, renamed Top Thrill 2, features a second 420 ft vertical spike tower and replaces the original hydraulic launch system designed by Intamin with a linear synchronous motor (LSM) launch system.
-Although the LSM launch generates less instantaneous power than the original hydraulic system, it uses a triple-launch sequence—forward, backward, and forward again—to accelerate the train to its original top speed of 120 mph.
+Following a serious incident in 2021, in which a guest was severely injured while standing in line, Top Thrill Dragster was abruptly shut down and remained closed with an uncertain future.
+Nearly two years later, Zamperla was hired to create a new version of the ride, adding a second 420 ft tower and replacing Intamin's hydraulic launch system with a new linear synchronous motor (LSM) launch system.
+Though less powerful, the LSM launch propels the train three times in a new launch sequence – forward, backward, and forward again – to reach the same maximum speed as the original design.

-The coaster reemerged as Top Thrill 2 on May 4, 2024, featuring a new, longer ride experience.
-However, its inaugural season was cut short after only a week of operation due to issues with the trains, which required modifications.
-The ride reopened for the 2025 season and reclaimed the title of tallest roller coaster in the world following the permanent closure of Kingda Ka at Six Flags Great Adventure.
+The coaster reemerged as Top Thrill 2 on May 4, 2024, featuring a new, longer riding experience.
+However, its inaugural season was cut short after only a week of operation, when an issue with its trains required modifications.
+The ride eventually reopened the following season in 2025, and after Kingda Ka closed, it briefly recaptured the title as the tallest roller coaster in the world.
+Falcons Flight claimed the title when it opened later that year.